dhurlburtusa/shortcuts/conventions/conventions.md

 Two words when used as the name of a user.

+**Web App**

+Two words is recommended and most prevalent.

 **Web Page**

-One word is recommended and most prevalent.
+Two words is recommended and most prevalent.

 **Website**